Facebook logo - click to follow SImplyMeds on Facebook

 • Having more brown rice, bread and pasta

-• Eating more nuts and seed
+• Eating more nuts and seeds

 • Eating more fruits and vegetables

-• Eating reduced fat cheeses
+• Eating reduced-fat cheeses

-• Ordering less takeaways
+• Ordering fewer takeaways

 • Adding more fibre to your diet